 Proposed Density and Yields: The surrounding properties are subject to an existing structure plan and therefore no changes are proposed.
-Applicant may propose changes through Structure Plan amendments that will be assessed by the City.
+Applicants may propose changes through Structure Plan amendments that will be assessed by the City.

 - a.
 Potential changes to the north of Activity Centre.
-Any commercial proposal to be considered at Structure Plan amendment or development application phase. - b.
-Consider Development of Precinct Plan / Local Development Plan.
+Any commercial proposal to be considered at development application phase. - b.
+Consider development of Precinct Plan or Local Development Plan.